itpartnersillinois/ylf/engage.md

 Not all of our public schools have funds available to purchase books and make them available for students.
 In order to support schools and make sure that students have books available to read before the author visits, we count to the support of donations of friends and sponsors.

 If you or organization would like to make a donation of books to the Festival or to our schools, please email Franne Davis, at fadavis@illinois.edu at the Illini Bookstore.
-You can find the list of books for 2019 at the [Illini Bookstore website](https://bookstore.illinois.edu/shop_product_list.asp?catalog_group_id=Mg&catalog_group_name=R2VuZXJhbCBCb29rcw&catalog_id=470&catalog_name=WW91dGggTGl0IEZlc3Q).
 You can also [make a gift online](http://go.illinois.edu/giveYLF) (scroll down to Youth Literature Festival Fund) and we will purchase books for you.

 ### Donate Gifts to Raffle